Analytic Properties of an Orthogonal Fourier-Jacobi Dirichlet Series: The lattice

 Hence, we obtain that $E^{*}(W,s)$ has a meromorphic continuation to $\mathbb{C}$ and is invariant under $s \longmapsto 9-s$.
 Now, from Proposition \ref{integral_representation_dirichlet}, we have

 Hence, if we define

 we have

 \\Therefore, we arrive at the following Theorem. \begin{theorem} Let $S$ be as above, corresponding to the $E_8$ lattice.
-With the notation as above, $D_{F,G}^{*}(s)$ has a meromorphic continuation to $\mathbb{C}$ and is invariant under $s \longmapsto 2k-9-s$. \end{theorem}
+With the notation as above, $\mathcal{D}_{F,G}^{*}(s)$ has a meromorphic continuation to $\mathbb{C}$ and is invariant under $s \longmapsto 2k-9-s$. \end{theorem} \textbf{Data Availability}: Data sharing not applicable to this article as no datasets were generated or analysed during the current study.